GMLC-TDC/HELICS.jl/docs/src/api.md

 # API

-This is the Julia API for the HELICS library version:
+This is the Julia API for the HELICS library.

 ```@repl
 using HELICS; const h = HELICS;